LawOfPadThai/ImportantBitsExtension/README.md

 A handy minimap sidebar is also included for the user to easily visualize where the highlights appear in the case.

+This proof of concept has been demonstrated to dozens law students and lawyers.
+100% of them said that they would use it if a production quality version was released.
+Many also said they would be willing to pay for the use of ImportantBits (although we intend to release it free of charge).
+The initial target demographic would be law students and those in the legal industry.

+At the moment the extension only works on CanLii but thanks to flexible backend designt, it can quickly be generalized to virtually any case website.

 # INSTALLATION OF DEMO

 Identify the important bits of a case, using citation information and sentiment analysis.